Realistic Cost of Living in Panama

 You Have So Many Choices in Panama!

-To help you come up with a realistic budget, I did a Livestream to discuss the costs of various things so you can come up with a realistic budget.
-Below the video, see the line items with prices to help you come up with your budget.
+To help you come up with a realistic budget, I did a Livestream to discuss the costs of various things.
+Below the video, see the line items and prices to help you create your budget.

 RENT will be your biggest expense in Panama.
-It’s always been advised that your rent should not be more than 1/3 of your budget.
-In Panama, some rentals include all utilities and a gardener too so you could pay a little more for that rental.
+It’s always been advised that your rent should not exceed 1/3 of your budget.
+In Panama, some rentals include all utilities and a gardener, too, so you could pay a little more for that rental.
 Some areas are more expensive than others.
 You will need to pick a place to live that fits your budget.

-ELECTRICITY In Panama, some rentals include all utilities and a gardener too.
+ELECTRICITY In Panama, some rentals include all utilities and a gardener, too.
 In the highlands, your electric bill will be $25 – $50 a month.
 You could pay more for rent if all utilities are included.
-But if you live on the coast your electric bill could be quite high.
-Estimate $100 to $300 for electricity depending on the size of your home and how often you use air conditioning.
-If you live on the west side of a condo building, your home will be hot all the time so you’ll need air conditioning more often.
+But if you live on the coast, your electric bill could be quite high.
+Estimate $100 to $300 for electricity, depending on your home’s size and how often you use air conditioning.
+If you live on the west side of a condo building, your home will be hot all the time, so you’ll need air conditioning more often.
 But if you live in a place that has a nice ocean breeze, you can reduce air conditioning use to keep your electric bill low

 GROCERIES will probably be your second biggest expense.
 It’s another thing that depends on your lifestyle.
-Some people eat a lot of meat, cheese, and imported items so their grocery bills will be more.
-Others buy more locally grown fruits, veggies, and fresh-caught fish which will keep your grocery bill low because they are so affordable in Panama.
-Even picking a Panama brand of chips versus an important brand can save $4 per bag.
-Only you can decide if you can adjust your lifestyle when you move to Panama to help keep your food bills low.
-During the Livestream, someone asked about the cost of meats in Panama.
-Here are the prices of meats:
+Some people eat a lot of meat, cheese, and imported goods, so their grocery bills are higher.
+Others buy more locally grown fruits, veggies, and fresh-caught fish, which will keep your grocery bill low because they are so affordable in Panama.
+Even choosing a Panama-brand chip over a major brand can save $4 per bag.
+Only you can decide whether to adjust your lifestyle when you move to Panama to help keep your food bills low.

 If you buy fresh fish from the local fishmonger, like Miguel, you will reduce your grocery bill.
 Fresh tuna is about $4 a pound.
 Sea bass is about $2 a pound.